Lecturer in French

 - Relocation assistance provided

-The University of New England in Armidale, Australia, is a unique regional university, in the enviable position of boasting an excellent international reputation as well as being a leader in research and academic innovation.
-UNE is Australia’s leading provider of online education.
+The University of New England in Armidale, Australia boasts an excellent national and international reputation being a leader in research and academic innovation that has industry impact.
 We aim to foster a constructive and engaged culture where creative ideas and innovation thrive.

 About the role